Pope puts Sistine choir under aide's eye after scandal

 Pope Francis has put a close aide in charge of the Sistine Chapel Choir following a funding scandal.

-The Vatican last year began a probe of alleged diversion of funds by choir directors, but Saturday's announcement didn't mention that investigation.
+The Vatican last year began a probe of alleged diversion of funds by choir directors.
+The Holy See's press office said Saturday that the investigation is continuing into the "economic-administrative aspects" of the choir, and that it would release information about it when it is done.

+Meanwhile, the choir's director continues at his post, now answering directly to Marini, who will oversee all aspects of the choir, including its musical activity, the Vatican said.

 The choir's much-heralded 2018 summer tour of the United States was canceled without official explanation.

-In May, the choir performed for celebrities and other VIPs at the New York Metropolitan Museum of Art's annual Gala.
+In May, the choir performed for celebrities at the New York Metropolitan Museum of Art's annual VIP-studded Gala.

-Francis noted in a letter that the choir must perform with "sincere piety."
+Francis noted in his apostolic letter announcing the changes that church choirs must perform at liturgical ceremonies with "sincere piety."